SahilSuman1011/Promptopia/README.md

 ## <a name="introduction">🤖 Introduction</a>

-A Next.js application that highlights the key features of Next.js along with a comprehensive CRUD AI Prompt sharing system utilizing a MongoDB database and implementing Clerk authentication.
+A Next.js application that highlights the key features of Next.js along with a comprehensive CRUD AI Prompt sharing system utilizing a MongoDB database and implementing Google Next-Auth authentication.

 ## <a name="tech-stack">⚙️ Tech Stack</a>